adrien2p/nestjs-api-ai/README.md

 ![Nest](assets/logo.png)

-This project implement for now a module to catch web hook from [api.ai](https://api.ai/) when a request is triggered on you agent.
-Soon i'll implement a way to send request to [api.ai](https://api.ai/)
+This project allow you to catch web hook from [api.ai](https://api.ai/) when a request is triggered on you agent, the server process the result to send back the response and let your assistant speech it.

+For the authentication part, when the user is authenticated with google OAuth2, The middleware catch the request to create the user locally if is not already created.

  ### How it works